-When needing to use and install mechanical tube plugs, having the correct tools for the job can make it easier and quicker to get the job.
+When needing to use and install mechanical tube plugs, having the correct tools for the job can make it easier and quicker to get the job done.
 Below are step by step instructions to help overcome this challenge.

 Clean & Prep